aikn/aikn.github.io/_talks/openings.md

 ### Post-doctoral candidates
 1. If found mutually suitable, we can see if available funds can be repurposed to host you in the lab or explore alternative avenues for funding your stay.
 There is no restriction on topics but something close to my areas of interest would be nice.
 Candidates are expected to work independently as peers with other faculty.
 > Please drop a note by email and we can set up some time to discuss.

-### Doctoral candidates
-1. Currently there is one open position and the topic can be anything around general ML/DL/RL or applications to NLP/Speech, information extraction or retrieval, etc. The admission process is as laid down by the institute and is supported by the university stipend.
-However, there is an option to use alternative sources of funding to top-up the university stiped to be on par with the highest granted in the country (possibly PMRF) and for exceptional cases match industry salary of engineers with similar skills.
-1. Part-time PhD for those working in the industry is also an option and highly encouraged for very motivated cadidates with systems/engineering/product experience.
-> Please fill [this form](https://tinyurl.com/mrhs3uba) and drop a note by email and we can set up some time to discuss further.

 ### Students not enrolled at IIIT-H
 If you have strong skills relevant to areas of interest listed above and can work with us for a considerable period, please consider applying for one of the following positions.
 Unfortunately, engagements shorter than 6 months are not possible at this time.
 There are two avenues depending on the candidate's situtation.